SarahSalvatore/FullStackDevPortfolio-Frontend/README.md

 ## Contributions

 Contributions and forks are always welcome!
-If you have a suggestion that would make my portfolio better, please feel free to fork the repo and create a pull request.
-Don't forget to give the project a star on GitHub!
+If you have a suggestion that would make my portfolio better, please feel free to fork the repo and create a pull request, or simply send me an email with your suggestions.
+Don't forget to give this project a star on GitHub!

 ## Contact